-The Governors undertake an annual review of the Academy reserve policy, with the next review to be undertaken in January 2023.
+The Governors undertake an annual review of the Academy reserve policy, with the next review to be undertaken in January 2024.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.

-The current policy outlines a 5% of GAG in reserve, with a maximum of 15% of GAG held in reserves at any point.
+The current policy outlines the plan to build reserves to 5% of GAG, with a maximum of 15% of GAG held in reserves at any point.
 When setting and reviewing the reserves policy, the Academy takes into account foreseeable maintenance costs, unexpected maintenance costs, capital investment and staffing levels related staff insurance.
-The Academy's current level of free reserves is £26k (2021: £16k) (total funds less the amount held in fixed assets and restricted funds).
-This has been impacted by Support Staff Pay agreement which has been backdated 1st April 2022.
+The Academy's current level of free reserves is £10k (2022: £26k) (total funds less the amount held in fixed assets and restricted funds).